-No experience is yet available on the time frames for the procedural stage and decision in cases that will be decided by the Court of Intellectual Property.
+No guide is available yet to the time taken for the procedural stage and decision in cases before the Court of Intellectual Property.

-As regards the mandatory arbitrations laid down for disputes over patents and generic drugs, the new voluntary arbitration law in force in Portugal (since 14 March 2012) lays down a 12-month period for the arbitration award, which may nevertheless be extended by agreement of the parties.
+As regards the mandatory arbitration laid down for disputes over patents and generic drugs, the new voluntary arbitration law in force in Portugal (since 14 March 2012) lays down a 12-month period for the arbitration award, which may nevertheless be extended by agreement of the parties.